 For example, eToro, a platform used by many millennial retail investors, allows you to purchase a contract that derives its value from the price of gold.

 The advantage of purchasing derivatives is that you own it electronically; there is no need to hold the gold physically.

 You can also buy gold digitally through Gold Exchange Traded Funds (ETF), and Sovereign gold bonds.

-As gold increases in popularity, people who hold gold want more effective ways to use it in their everyday lives.
-So, why should you use gold to buy your groceries?
+As gold increases in popularity, people who hold gold want more effective ways to use it as legal tender in their everyday lives.
+So, how can you use gold to buy your groceries?

-Many services have cropped up, such as gold-backed debit cards, which are debit cards that are usable if you hold gold.
+Many products and services have cropped up, such as gold-backed debit cards, which are debit cards that are usable if you hold gold.

 In many ways working similarly to standard debit cards, when a purchase is made, the value of gold in your account is transferred over to the card provider.